grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 It just wavered, hovered for a second above the pin, and then returned to resting wearily on the pin.
 But it had definitely moved.
 Her eyes went back to the clock, more minutes passed.
 To their speed: steady at three knots.
 To their battery charge: painfully low.
 To their depth: too deep for comfort.

 But the depth-under-keel needle moved again, rising up and falling back, like a dying crone trying to raise herself for one last curse at her hated relations.
 And again.
 And then it was wavering unsteadily above the "Bottomless" pin.
 The gap between the needle and the pin was tenuous, but real.

-The bottom was coming up under them.
+"Captain," said Bastian, his eyes on the depth-under-keel gauge, "the bottom is coming up!"

 Captain Percy reached above her head for a strap.
 "Drive boys, Drive."
-The bottom was still far far below them, so far down that if the boat went down now the _Prospect_ would be crushed into nothing but a greasy stain on that bottom.
+The sea floor was moving, but still far, far below them, so far down that if the boat went down now the _Prospect_ would be crushed into nothing but a greasy stain on that bottom.
 But it was at least a measurable distance now instead of the unknowable nothingness of the hole.

 Minutes later the depth-under-keep gauge started rising steadily, like it had intention.
 It gave the impression that they were moving quickly, though in fact their speed remained steady and crawling, while the slope of the bottom had drastically increased, and was rapidly rising under them, a sheer undersea mountain wall.
 The depth-under-keel needle rose shockingly fast, in a way that might give the impression they were about to smack into a mountainside, and from there they would slide helplessly back into the black pit.
 Instead, the needle shot up and back to 250 meters, and then stayed hovering at that level.